Manikantachowdar/Manikantachowdar/README.md

 -👯 I’m looking to collaborate on projects related to AI, data science, and web development.

--💬 Ask me about AI, data science, or coding in HTML, CSS, and Python
+-💬 Ask me about AI, data science, or coding in HTML, CSS, and Python.